supervisely-ecosystem/serve-segment-anything-hq/supervisely_integration/serve/README.md

 **Application key points:**
 - Manually selected ROI
-- Deploy on GPU(faster) or CPU(slower)
+- Deploy on GPU for fast inference
 - Accurate predictions in most cases
 - Correct prediction interactively with `green` and `red` clicks
-- Select one of 4 pre-trained models
+- Select one of the 4 pre-trained models
 - Models are class agnostic, you can segment any object from any domain